kenoxa/svelte-formup/README.md

 {/if}
 ```

-This could be used like (omitting identical code for brevity) ([Open in REPL](https://svelte.dev/repl/333dbbf625ba4694b1d07a1bfa7c0b21?version=3.23.2)):
+This could be used like (omitting identical code for brevity)

 ```html
 <script>